klapaukh/photomapper/README.md

 explored.
 Photos should be searchable by tags, taggable.
 Photos should have popups that come up with the relevant tags and photos.

+Currently tags can be any text that doesn't contain commas, as those are used as a separator.

 #### Photo Storage

 The application should support both geotagged and manually located photos.